almoehi/playa-skel/README.md

 Playa is a custom and extended Play-2.2
 Playa provides additional features
 Playa is indented to provide some basic infrastructure for Play!
 Framework to speed up project development.
 It uses some popular Play! modules and contains several custom extensions.
+As of today Playa is actively developed and used by myself to build projects.

 Playa! provides the following features:
 =======================================
+- play-2.2 support
 - Security as provided by deadbolt2 module
 - Authorization as provided by securesocial2 module
 - Reactive MongoDB driver as provided by reactivemongo